Skip to content

 Default Value: 75 (75 grams)

 Force in grams to trigger the endstop during probing, measured relative to the tare value at the start of the probe.
 Expect overshoot; higher probing speed or lower sample rate increases peak force.
 See Multi MCU Homing for multi-MCU timing considerations.
+The 75g default is conservative.
+Higher values, up to 200g, can improve performance when handling oozy filament.

 • drift_filter_cutoff_frequency: 0.5